digitalbazaar/bedrock/FAQ.md

 open source:

 * We need to feed our families and this product generates revenue for us.
-* We need to fund development of our core company products somehow, and releasing everything we do as open source does not enable us to do that.
+* We need to fund development of our core company products, and releasing everything we do as open source does not enable us to do that.
 * We have tried the "pay for support" open source model and it has not worked very well for our company.
 Very large companies, far bigger